-The $\lambda \phi^4$ theory considered here is said to be renormalizable.
+Together, we have used the three renormalization conditions of Eqs.
+(20,21,22) to fix the parameters in the Lagrangian and determine the counterterms to one-loop accuracy.
+Including these counterterms, any other process computed to one-loop will be finite and provide an unambiguous prediction of the theory.
+For example, we can now predict two-to-two scattering cross sections for any other momentum values.
+The corresponding one-loop amplitude is $$-i\mathcal{M} = -i\lambda + i\lambda^2 C_1 \ln \left(\frac{c_p p^2 + c_m m^2}{c_p m^2 + c_m m^2} \right) . \tag{23}$$ All the dependence of the theory on unknown UV physics has been absorbed into the finite parameters λ and m^2 , which we have fixed in terms of observables.
+This is the cost of renormalization: we cannot predict observables starting only from the original bare parameters m_0^2 and λ_0^2 in Eq.
+(9).
+Instead, we are only able to predict observables in terms of a finite set of basis observables.
+Note as well that the renormalization conditions we chose are not unique - other choices are possible, and they would lead to a different relationship between the renormalized parameters m^2 and λ and observables.
+2.2 Renormalizabilitly The $\lambda \phi^4$ theory considered here is said to be renormalizable.
 This means that the renormalization picture can be extended to higher loop orders using the same finite set of counterterm interactions and renormalization conditions.
-That one can do this is related to the fact that only a finite number of n-point functions are UV-divergent at one-loop [3, 4].
+That one can do this is related to the fact that only a finite number of n-point functions are UV-divergent (when organized in a sensible way) [3, 4].
 A rough argument for renormalizability can be made based on dimensional analysis.
-Consider a possible counterterm for an operator of the form φ^6 .
-It would correspond to a divergence in the 6-point function and would have to have a mass dimension of minus two.
-To make this up, the only dimensionful quantities we have to work with are m^2 , p^2 , and Λ .
+In our $\lambda \phi^4$ theory consider what would be needed to obtain a UV divergence in the 6-point function $\Delta \Gamma^{(6)}$.
+By dimensional analysis this 6-point function would have to have a mass dimension of minus two.
+But to make this up, the only dimensionful quantities we have to work with are m^2 , p^2 , and Λ .
 However, we expect to have reasonably smooth limits as $m^2 \to 0$ or $p^2 \to 0$, so they should only appear as positive powers.
 This leaves Λ as the only quantity that can appear in the denominator, but negative powers of Λ do not correspond to UV divergences (as $\Lambda \to \infty$).
-Thus, we only need counterterms corresponding to the 2- and 4-point (and 0-point) functions.
-Theories with couplings that have exclusively non-negative mass dimensions are typically renormalizable.
-In particular, the Standard Model (SM) is renormalizable.
+Thus, the only divergences for which we need counterterms for appear in the 2- and 4-point (and 0-point) functions, and the counterterms we already have are enough for this.
+More generally, theories with couplings that have exclusively non-negative mass dimensions are typically renormalizable.
+In a renormalizable theory, a finite number of experimental inputs are needed to fix a finite number of parameters of the theory (and define the